fairmath/openfhe-rs/docs/source/index.rst

 .. note::

    🔔 Keep in mind that the library is WIP and may contain some unpolished interfaces.
-If you encounter any issues or have any suggestions, feel free to ping us on our Discord server or open a new issue in the `GitHub repository <https://github.com/fairmath/openfhe-rs/tree/master>`_.
+If you encounter any issues or have any suggestions, feel free to look for :doc:`support`.

 OpenFHE-rs is a Rust interface for the OpenFHE library, which is renowned for its comprehensive suite of Fully Homomorphic Encryption (FHE) schemes, all implemented in C++.
 By providing a Rust wrapper for OpenFHE, we aim to make these advanced FHE capabilities easily accessible to Rust developers.